 - 6.1 The following details and measures are intended to address the need for the prevention of public nuisance which may be associated with licensed premises and certificated club premises. - 6.1.1 In determining applications for new and varied licences, regard will be had to the location of premises, the type and construction of the building and the likelihood of nuisance and disturbance to the amenity of nearby residents by reason of noise from within the premises, as a result of people entering or leaving the premises or from individuals or groups of customers gathered outside (e.g. in order to smoke). - 6.1.2 Applications for new licences or for the extension in size of licensed premises should not normally be granted if the premises will use amplified or live music and operate within or abutting premises containing residential accommodation except that occupied by staff of the licensed premises.
-A condition may be imposed on new licences that entertainment noise shall be inaudible in any residence.
-Noise emanating from within licensed premises should not normally be audible outside. - 6.1.3 Installation of sound limiting equipment and sound insulation may be required to minimise disturbance to the amenity of nearby residents by reason of noise from the licensed premises. - 6.1.4 Generally, regulated entertainment in the open air including tents and marquees should have a maximum closure hour of 2300.
-Earlier hours may be imposed in sensitive open spaces or near residential areas.
-The Licensing Authority will have regard to Noise Council guidance. - 6.1.5 In determining applications for new licences or extensions in hours or terminal hours of licensed premises, regard will be had to late night public transport availability and location of taxi ranks to aid dispersal of customers. - 6.1.6 Reasonable controls are available to all premises operators to minimise the impact of noise from customers outside.
+A condition may be

+- imposed on new licences that entertainment noise shall be inaudible in any residence.
+Noise emanating from within licensed premises should not normally be audible outside. - 6.1.3 Installation of sound limiting equipment and sound insulation may be required to minimise disturbance to the amenity of nearby residents by reason of noise from the licensed premises. - 6.1.5 In determining applications for new licences or extensions in hours or terminal hours of licensed premises, regard will be had to late night public transport availability and location of taxi ranks to aid dispersal of customers. - 6.1.6 Reasonable controls are available to all premises operators to minimise the impact of noise from customers outside.
 The council's Environmental Health Department has issued guidance on a number of steps that can be taken in this respect which are endorsed by this policy (see 6.2 below).